technomada/cloud-from-scratch/README.md

 Create a VPS instance at your favorate VPS service, like Digital Ocean or Vultr.  [use these affiliate links to support this project: [Digital Ocean](https://digitalocean.com) | [Vultr](https://vultr.com).

-Any level >= 512MB will likely do.
+Any instance tier level with 512MB ram or more should be plenty good.

 Create a new instance using Debian 10 (Buster)

-Log in via SSH to your new server.
+Log in via SSH to your new server and update the system.

 ```
 $ apt update